 Based in Dubai Academic City, Lycee Francais International Georges Pompidou serves the French-speaking community within Dubai and Sharjah.
-The Academic City branch offers education from CP (Grade 1) to Finale and is one of three schools in Dubai offering an all-through French curriculum, the others being the Lycee International Francais (AFLEC) and the Lycee Libanais Francophone Prive and Lycee International Jean Mermoz.
-Classes are conducted en Francais, although all students study English also.
+The Academic City branch offers education from CP (Grade 1) to Finale and is one of four schools in Dubai offering an all-through French curriculum, the others being the Lycee International Francais (AFLEC), the Lycee Libanais Francophone Prive and Lycee International Jean Mermoz.
+Classes are conducted 'en Francais', although all students study English also.

 Whilst the majority of teachers and students are French, the school counts upto 50 nationalities among the student body.
 LFIGP is run by a managerial board elected by a group of 12 parents and is a not for profit school.
-The 165 teachers are said to be very well qualified, and again, are French in the majority.
-This translates to a staff:student ratio of 1:13 - a very moderate figure, ensuring personal attention where needed.
-Teacher turnover was below the UAE average at 18% in the last academic year for which such data is available in 2018-19.
+The 180 teachers are said to be very well qualified, and again, are French in the majority.
+This translates to a staff:student ratio of 1:12 - a relatively moderate figure, ensuring personal attention where needed.
+Teacher turnover was below the UAE average at 13% in the last academic year.

 LFIGP follows the curriculum set by the French Ministry of National Education, and prepares students for the Diplome National du Brevet (DNB), as well as the French Baccalaureate in the three main streams (Literary, Social Sciences and Economics, and Science) along with international options.